 The fund systematically incorporates sustainability in the investment process via exclusions, ESG integration, ESG and environmental footprint targets, engagement and voting.
 The fund does not invest in stocks issued by companies that are in breach of international norms or where its activities have been deemed detrimental to society following Robeco's exclusion policy.
 Financially material ESG factors are integrated in the portfolio construction to ensure the ESG score of the portfolio is better than that of the index.
 In addition, the environmental footprint of the fund is made lower than that of the benchmark by restricting the GHG emissions, water use and waste generation.
 With these portfolio construction rules, stocks issued by companies with better ESG scores or environmental footprints are more likely to be included in the portfolio while stocks issued by companies with worse ESG scores or environmental footprints are more likely to be divested from the portfolio.
 In addition, where a stock issuer is flagged for breaching international standards in the ongoing monitoring, the issuer will become subject to engagement.
 Lastly, the fund makes use of shareholder rights and applies proxy voting in accordance with Robeco's proxy voting policy.

-Based on transaction prices, the fund's return was -0.06%.
-The conservative equities that the fund typically selects as part of its investment strategy outperformed the market last month.
+Based on transaction prices, the fund's return was -0.24%.
+The conservative equities that the fund typically selects as part of its investment strategy performed in line with the market index last month.

 Expectation of fund manager